 - 7.2.73 These villages are higher value and as a result we would expect the results from the financial appraisals to demonstrate that these allocations are viable.
 With reference to the results at table 7.4a however the allocations are not viable.
 Without affordable housing HDH3 is unviable whilst the result for HDH2 is marginal. - 7.2.74 The results in table 7.4b show that even based on the modelled reductions to profit and BLV HDH3 remains unviable and the results for HDH2 are marginal.
-The further sensitivity testing at Appendix 13 shows that with changes to costs and revenues all of the modelled outcomes for HDH3 are unviable whilst for HDH2 there are four viable results and a small number of more marginal outcomes. - 7.2.75 These sites have been tested at a density of 30 dwellings per hectare so in part the low level of site coverage is contributing to the viability outcome.
-However the main contributory factor in both cases arises from the extent of highways costs and abnormal works costs.

-- 7.2.76 The assessment of HDH2 contains £8,636 per dwelling in TIS costs.
-The requirements under this heading relate to the provision of a footway connection at £184,500 and a bus shelter upgrade.
+The further sensitivity testing at Appendix 13 shows that with changes to costs and revenues all but one of the modelled outcomes for HDH3 are unviable.
+For HDH2 there are five viable results. - 7.2.75 These sites have been tested at a density of 30 dwellings per hectare so in part the low level of site coverage is contributing to the viability outcome.
+However the main contributory factor in both cases arises from the extent of highways and abnormal works costs. - 7.2.76 The assessment of HDH2 contains £8,386 per dwelling in TIS costs relating to the provision of a footway connection at £184,500.
 Given the capacity of the allocation at 22 dwellings, then these costs are disproportionately high and are consequently impacting on the viability of the site. - 7.2.77 HDH3 is a brownfield site and the associated abnormal development costs are equivalent to £24,000 per dwelling.
-The abnormal costs relate to two main aspects, the first being the demolition and site development abnormals.
+The abnormal costs relate to two main aspects, the first being demolition and site development abnormals.
 The second element is the access cost.
-This site was subject to a Phase 2 SAA and the costs associated with the works necessary to achieve an access are disproportionally high given the capacity of the site.
+This site was subject to a Phase 2 SAA and the costs associated with the works necessary to achieve a new access are disproportionally high given the capacity of the site.